 Spirits & Earls of Salisbury

-It was Sir Philip and his brother, Thomas, who erected the rest of the house, or “Abbey”, including the wondrous tower.
-He was the English ambassador to France, and through his wife, Lady Elizabeth, had connections with some of the most influential people at court.
-Queen Elizabeth I was kept in their care at Bisham for several years during her sister’s reign.
-She used to drink from the holy well named after her and planted a mulberry tree, still standing in the grounds.
-Lady Elizabeth Hoby is said to have been a singularly stern individual.
+After the Countess’s execution, resulting from her claim to the Throne, Bisham came into the hands of Sir Philip Hoby and his brother, Sir Thomas.
+They were both English ambassadors in Europe and erected the rest of the house, including the tower.
+Sir Philip was amongst the many courtiers of King Henry VIII who were painted by Hans Holbein the Younger.
+Through Sir Thomas’ wife, Lady Elizabeth, the brothers later had connections with some of the most influential people at the Elizabethan Court, including her brother-in-law, Lord Burghley, the Queen’s chief advisor.
+As Princess Elizabeth, the Queen had been kept in their care at Bisham for several years.
+She apparently used to drink from the holy well named after her and planted a mulberry tree still standing in the grounds.
+Elizabeth, Lady Hoby is said to have been a singularly stern individual.
 Being highly educated, she took to tutoring her own children.
 One son, however, was such a disappointment to her that she could not help but lose her temper with him.
-One day she beat him to death!
+One day she is said to have beaten him to death with a ruler for having accidentally made ink blots all over his exercise book.
 Her repentant ghost is often seen around the Abbey, ceaselessly washing her blood-stained hands.

-|© Nash Ford Publishing 2001.
+|© Nash Ford Publishing 2001; Revised 2020.
 All Rights Reserved.|